Not all shoes work for every foot. Finding what works for you.

 Ensure there’s enough room, especially if you use orthotics.
 Your foot should feel supported and move naturally from the start.Test before you commit:

 Walk around in them (even if indoors).
-Shoes should feel right straight away—break-in periods shouldn’t be painful.Buy smart online:
+Shoes should feel right straight away—break-in periods shouldn’t be painful.Review product information:

-Over time, cushioning and support can fade.
-Replace shoes when needed to maintain good foot health.
+Note, that over time features such as cushioning and support can fade.
+So replace shoes when needed to maintain good foot health.

 Related resources: getting the right shoes for your pronation type